 - Wash and dry the lemon, then zest the lemon rind over the bowl of eggplant and spices.
 Then, cut the lemon in half and juice the lemon, adding the juice to the other ingredients.

-- Using a garlic press or chef's knife, mince the two garlic cloves and add them to the bowl of eggplant.
+- Use a garlic press and mince the two garlic cloves and add them to the bowl of eggplant.

-- Garnish with olive oil, chopped parsley, and pomegranate seeds.
+- Garnish with olive oil, chopped parsley, a spinkling of sumac or paprika, and pomegranate seeds.

 Loved the recipe, Rachelle!
 Baba Ganoush is one of my favorites as well.
 This appetizer is high in fiber, rich in Omega-3s, and low in calories.
 I feel it tastes best when served with pita bread.